Gabriele Hegerl

-Gabriele Clarissa Hegerl (born 9 January 1962) is a German climatologist.
+Gabriele Clarissa Hegerl (born 9 January 1962) is a German climate scientist.
 She is a professor of climate system science at the University of Edinburgh School of GeoSciences.
 Prior to 2007 she held research positions at Texas A&M University and at Duke University's Nicholas School of the Environment, during which time she was a co-ordinating lead author for the Intergovernmental Panel on Climate Change (IPCC) Fourth and Fifth Assessment Report.

 Early life and education

 Hegerl was born on 9 January 1962 in Munich, Germany.
-She gained undergraduate and graduate degrees at the Ludwig Maximilian University of Munich, finishing with a PhD in 1991, with a thesis using a numerical solution of the Navier–Stokes equations using boundary conditions.
+She gained undergraduate and graduate degrees at LMU Munich in mathematics, finishing with a PhD in 1991, with a thesis using a numerical solution of the Navier–Stokes equations using boundary conditions.